OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Preliminaries and Data Description

 \subsection{Data}

-We utilized the OSC experimental PCE dataset curated by Sun et al.~\citep{sun2024accelerating}, which comprises 1,027 OSC acceptor molecules collected from 508 published articles.
-In cases where a molecule appeared in multiple studies, the maximum reported PCE value was retained to ensure consistency across entries, following prior work~\citep{sun2024accelerating,ding2025ringformer,sun2019machine,peng2019convolutional}.
-In addition, for each acceptor molecule, we calculated its synthetic accessibility score (SAscore)~\citep{ertl2009estimation}, which quantifies the estimated feasibility of synthesis on a scale from 1 (easy to synthesize) to 10 (difficult to synthesize).
-The scientific rationale for these data-processing methods is discussed in Appendix~\ref{dataa}.
+We utilized the OSC experimental PCE dataset curated by Sun et al.~\cite{sun2024accelerating}, which contains experimentally reported OSC acceptor molecules collected from the literature.
+When the same molecule appeared in multiple studies, we retained the maximum reported PCE value to maintain consistency with prior work~\cite{sun2024accelerating,ding2025ringformer,sun2019machine,peng2019convolutional}.
+In addition, for each acceptor molecule, we calculated its synthetic accessibility score (SAscore)~\cite{ertl2009estimation}, which quantifies the estimated feasibility of synthesis on a scale from 1 (easy to synthesize) to 10 (difficult to synthesize).

-Given the scarcity of experimentally available OSC molecules, we additionally employed the computational dataset constructed by Lopez et al.~\citep{lopez2017design} as a supplement.
-This dataset originates from the Harvard Clean Energy Project (CEP)~\citep{hachmann2011harvard} and contains 51,256 molecules that were generated and evaluated through high-throughput density functional theory (DFT) screening to establish a curated library of potential OSC materials.
+Given the scarcity of experimentally available OSC molecules, we additionally employed the computational dataset constructed by Lopez et al.~\cite{lopez2017design} as a supplement.
+This dataset originates from the Harvard Clean Energy Project (CEP)~\cite{hachmann2011harvard} and contains 51,256 molecules that were generated and evaluated through high-throughput density functional theory (DFT) screening to establish a curated library of potential OSC materials.